!

-In June, in recognition of National Indigenous History Month, the McCord Stewart Museum honours the cultures and traditions of First Peoples through its permanent exhibition and a series of activities open to all audiences.
-Engage with Indigenous perspectives through experiences that foster discovery, dialogue, and reflection.
+The McCord Stewart Museum honours the cultures and traditions of First Peoples through its permanent exhibition and a series of activities open to all audiences.
+In recognition of National Indigenous History Month, engage with Indigenous perspectives through experiences that foster discovery, dialogue, and reflection: exhibitions, activities, blog articles, online collections, and education kits.

 Tickets